derfloh205/CraftSim/Util/API_README.md

 *optimizeInspiration* can be set to optimize for reaching the highest possible inspiration breakpoint.
 Automatically calls Update()

+### recipeData:SetAllReagentsBySchematicForm()

+This sets all required and optional reagents based on the set reagents in the visible default blizzard crafting GUI.

 ### recipeData:SetOptionalReagents(itemIDList: number[])

 Takes a list of itemIDs of optional reagents which will, if available, be set as active in the reagentData.